Nat Turner and the Abolitionist Movement: A Catalyst for Change

 Turner’s rebellion had profound long-term effects on the abolitionist movement.
 In the South, the event led to harsher slave codes and stricter controls on enslaved people, but it also intensified the divide between North and South.
 The North, galvanized by the moral outrage, saw an increase in anti-slavery sentiment, leading to the formation of more abolitionist societies and the spread of anti-slavery literature.

 The rebellion also influenced the way abolitionists approached their message.
-They began to stress the humanity of enslaved people, using stories like Turner’s to illustrate the psychological and emotional toll of slavery.
+They began to highlight the humanity of enslaved people, using stories like Turner’s to illustrate the psychological and emotional toll of slavery.
 This shift in rhetoric helped to humanize the enslaved population in the eyes of many Northerners, who had previously viewed them as passive or content with their condition.

 Legacy and Cultural Impact